astralfrontier/astralfrontier.org-OLD/source/_posts/crossbreed.md

 looks exactly like her.
-Taking advantage of the situation to steal the woman's identity, Sarah eventually discovers she is one of several clones and that Neolution, a secret corporate conspiracy headed by Aldous Leekie, has an interest in her and her fellow clones.
+Taking advantage of the situation to steal the woman's identity, Sarah eventually discovers she is one of several clones and that Neolution, a secret corporate conspiracy headed by Aldous Leekie, has an interest in her and her fellow clones. ^[[Orphan Black](http://tvtropes.org/pmwiki/pmwiki.php/Series/OrphanBlack)]

 In 2014, Dr. Alan Farragut and his team of CDC researchers fly to the Arctic BioSystems research facility.
 Their goal is to contain and study